 Eventually, of course, the traverse ended.
 We arrived at Dollar Lake.
 Vicki was totally whupped.
 We sat down under a tree and ate our lunch, then Vicki took a well-deserved nap.
 I took out the GPS and checked it out.
 We had hiked 2.3 miles and it had taken us almost five hours.
 This wasn’t an unheard of speed for difficult bushwhacking, but it certainly wasn’t great either.
 I also decided that there was no way we were going to hike back the way we came.
 Vicki would have to bite the bullet and take the trail with all its elevation losses and gains.
 It’s the mountains.
 They go up and down.
 That’s what they do.
 Trying to stay flat in the mountains is just asking for a heartache.

-We finally made it back to camp, after a very long and exhausting day.
+After a brief stop along the lake to take some photos, we finally made it back to camp.
+It had been a very long and exhausting day.
 Cross-country hiking is not for the timid!

 Day 4: We packed up our gear and headed back out to the South Fork Trailhead